Choosing Window Frame Colours for Your Home

 Black Windows

-An extension on a period London home features black aluminium windows and doors with added glazing bars.
+A period London home extension features black aluminium windows and doors with added glazing bars

 Elegant contrast: Black window frames create a stunning contrast against light-coloured exteriors, making them a popular choice in modern and contemporary designs.
 This contrast adds depth and drama to your home’s appearance.